yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 | SDK-Doc           | technical_writing |
 | SDK-YaST          | devel_yast        |

+Please, check carefully if all required packages are available in the defined patterns and adjust the profiles accordingly.
+Additionally, the required patterns and packages have to be available in the activated extensions or modules.

 #### Notes

 - The pattern renames in the table above are not 1:1 replacements, the content